 Before my friend could utter another word, and plenty came readily to mind, believe me, the French parrot started reciting Victor Hugo's "Les Miserables".

 On and on he continued reciting from Victor Hugo, Molliere, Racine, Camus and others, so well read in French literature that parrot was.
 My friend was totally mesmerised at this even though he could not understand a word the parrot was saying.

 He tried to get the other parrot to speak, but to no avail.
 The silent one remained ever so.

-The problem was that my friend could not tell apart which parrot was which, they were so identical.
+The problem was that my friend could not tell apart which parrot was which, they were so identical, and they moved about so much all the time.
 So he could not proudly tell his friends he has a French talking parrot if, as sometimes happened, neither would oblige.
 So he rang the pet shop for advice.

-The pet shop owner said that the French speaking parrot was the male, and he was very amourous.
-All that my friend had to do is creep on the pair late at night and when he spied the French parrot saying to the other one "Je t'aime mon amour!", all he had to do is to put a collar on him to distinguish him as the talking male.
+The pet shop owner said that the male parrot was very amourous.
+However, as it was difficult to tell which is which, all that my friend had to do is creep on the pair late at night and when he spied one parrot saying to the other one "Je t'aime mon amour!", he should put a white collar on him to distinguish him as the talking male.